PavithraRajappa/course-project-for-Coursera-Getting-and-Cleaning-Data-/README.md

-The end result is shown in the file tidy.txt.
+The end result is shown in the file TidySet.txt.